2023 Most Popular Marketing Bachelor's Degree Schools in the New England Region

 The average monthly payment of a loan this size is about $364, assuming that the borrower is on a 10-year repayment plan.

 Fairfield University did quite well in this year’s ranking of the most popular places for marketing students to get a bachelor’s degree.
 It came in at #6 on the list.
-Located in the suburb of Fairfield, Fairfield U is a private not-for-profit college with a medium-sized student population.
+Located in the suburb of Fairfield, Fairfield U is a private not-for-profit school with a moderately-sized student population.

 Of the 115 students majoring in marketing at Fairfield U, 37% are male and 63% are female.